-To find a job that pays well, you may want to include a FedEx delivery driver on your list of possibilities.
+To find a job that pays well, you may want to include a FedEx delivery driver, or UPS driver on your list of possibilities.
 FedEx’s Ground network handles more than 600,000 shipments a day.
 At their FedEx Ground hubs, a lack of couriers results in a quarter of all client deliveries being canceled.
 Consequently, there’s a lot of room for newbies.

 To assist you to determine whether you want to work with FedEx, we’ve put up this guide.